ErickRomeroDev/naval-battle-game_v2/README.md

 - Observables are subscribed to, ensuring that any state changes automatically update the UI.
 #### Innovative approach or execution
 - Plug-and-play hooks designed for seamless integration into any React UI.
 Developers don’t need in-depth knowledge of blockchain or Midnight's underlying technology; they only need to understand the contract or game logic to utilize the hooks effectively.
 We have created an intuitive and user-friendly hook structure that simplifies implementation and ensures ease of use.
 [See the context-hook implementation here](https://github.com/ErickRomeroDev/naval-battle-game_v2/blob/main/src/features/battle-naval/contexts/battle-naval.tsx)
+- We tested our implementation using both the legacy Pages Router and the newer, App Router in Next.js.

 ### 3.4 Phase-Four: UI Integration
 Design and implement a responsive, user-friendly interface that seamlessly integrates with the hooks developed in Phase 3, ensuring a smooth and intuitive user experience.
 While Phases 1, 2, and 3 focus on application security and functionality, Phase 4 is crucial for user engagement and experience, transforming the application into something truly usable and appealing.
 A great application is nothing without users, so we have dedicated significant effort to the UI, making it enjoyable, intuitive, and delivering a magnificent user experience.
 This is the highlight of the project, and we have put immense care and attention into perfecting it.